No products in the cart.

 Many spend years trying to paint important, new or shocking pieces and never become successful.
 It can be a curse!

 This happened to my talented, Great-Uncle John McNee.
-He was a close friend and protege of Picasso.
+He was a close friend and follower of Picasso.
 Although Uncle John was very talented, he never really found his own artistic expression.
 He was a frustrated artist.

 So I say this: “Let your passion and talent drive your paint brushes!”